andraugust/andraugust.github.io/thermo-2.md

 $$

-Similarly, if we displace a system's volume $$V$$ against a pressure $$P$$, the work done is
+Similarly, if we displace a system's volume by $$dV$$ against a pressure $$P$$, the work done is

 $$
 dW_{\text{mechanical}} = -P\ dV
 $$

-The negative sign is used to make decreases in volume increase internal energy.
-Going forward, I'll focus on mechanical work and refer to it simply as $$W$$.
+In general, work takes the form of an extensive displacement times an intensive "force".
+Going forward, I'll just focus on mechanical work and refer to it simply as $$W$$.

-Let's look at two common processes involving work: isothermal and adiabatic processes.
+Let's look at two common processes involving work: isothermal and adiabatic.

-**Isothermal** processes are where temperature is held constant.
+**Isothermal processes** are where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.

 How much does the system's internal energy change in such a process?
-As an example, an ideal gas has $$U = U(T)$$, so its internal energy in fact doesn't change.
-So where does the work energy go?
+As an example, an ideal gas has $$U = U(T)$$, so its internal energy actually doesn't change at all.
+So where does the added energy go?
 It's all dissipated to the environment as heat.
 To find out how much heat, we use the first law:

 $$